tfgg/tfgg.github.io/_posts/2015-11-11-election-codes-2.md

 title: Follow up to standard codes for UK elections
 ---

+This is a semi-unpublished draft that I'll update as feedback/thoughts come from the [previous post](/2015/11/10/election-codes.html).

 ## The proposal

 Internally, [YourNextMP](https://www.yournextmp.com/) used year strings, '2010' and '2015' to distinguish the data fields about each election, but this isn't particularly helpful if there are many different types of election in a year!